 I’ve been living in Texas for nearly two years and this November was my first time visiting Dallas.
 It was long overdue but I knew there would be great Dallas breweries, sights, and adventures waiting for me.

-We have family in Grapevine, Texas, which is right in-between Dallas and Fort Worth.
-On our last visit, we did a fabulous job hitting up the breweries in Fort Worth and surrounding towns.
+We have family in the Grapevine, Texas area, which is right in-between Dallas and Fort Worth.
+On our last visit, we did a fabulous job hitting up the BBQ and breweries in Fort Worth and surrounding towns.
 But this time, I made it obvious that we should spend as much of the weekend as we could exploring Dallas.
-Luckily, everyone else was on-board!
+Luckily, everyone else was on board!

 We had very detailed recommendations on where to eat, drink, and play in Dallas from our good friend Robert, over at Brewing Matters.
 Which more or less meant, we were given a road map to navigating the best spot for craft beer in Dallas.
 How did we get so blessed?

 Most of the breweries in Dallas have only been making beer for a few years, but they’ve already put out plenty of phenomenal brews.
-And now people across the country are beginning to notice.
-This guide is not yet, the most comprehensive guide to Dallas breweries but it does include some of the most essential taprooms, and even a cidery!
+(And new breweries popping up all the time!)
+Now people across the country are beginning to notice.
+This guide focuses on Dallas breweries and includes all of the most essential taprooms and breweries in Dallas proper!

 Bishop Cider is tucked away into a small tasting room in the Bishop Arts District.
 You could probably spend a fun few hours just in this neighborhood, bouncing around from shop to shop and exploring the hip bars.
 I mainly came for the cider though.

 I’ve always been a fan of Bishop Cider, they’re great at the classics and playing around with fruit.
 We ended up getting a few flights, making sure to try everything, but the crowd favorite was easily the Apple Pineapple.

 Related Reading: Austin Cider Guide